mifi/instauto/README.md

 }
 ```

-Yo see how to use you own adapter you can have a look to the [example-loki.js](https://github.com/mifi/instauto/blob/master/example-loki.js)
+To see how to use you own adapter you can have a look to the [example-loki.js](https://github.com/mifi/instauto/blob/master/example-loki.js)

 ## Tips
 - Run this on a machine with a non-cloud IP to avoid being banned